corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 6.0.1 Add some missing compatibility triggers, fix using a trigger in the wrong scope in `can_generate_leader_from_species`
 * 6.0.2 Fix a scope error in `military_service_full`
 * 6.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes
+* 7.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Any necrophage species may become leaders in a necrophage empire
+    * Simplify gender-matching for leaders whose species has changed

 ## Source Code